 A student attitude survey administered to students in 1987 identified several areas in which the university was ranked below average both within the survey questions themselves and as compared to national norms.
 These areas included general registration procedures, financial aid procedures, billing/fee payment procedures, dining services, attitude of non-teaching staff toward students, and concern for students as individuals.
-These items made clear the need not only to address systemic issues, but also to address attitudes of ongoing operations, management, and institutional planning.
+These items made clear the need not only to address systemic issues, but also to address attitudes of employees.

+I was recruited to the University of Delaware in 1988 with a mandate to improve administrative services in every area and to develop management systems that would better support ongoing operations, management, and institutional planning.
 Given the survey results and the critical importance of enrollment management, the first major effort was to select and implement an integrated student information system.
 This involved assembling a team from the various administrative offices involved and directing them not only to identify software systems, but to carefully examine policies, procedures, and processes related to student administrative activities.